lioshi/LswMemcacheBundle/README.md

 ---
 ### Added by lioshi
 #### Cache invalidator
-When doctrine made an insert/update/delete action... to complete
+When doctrine made an insert/update/delete action Lsw/MemcacheBundle/Cache/CacheInvalidator.php is launched.

 #### Ful page cache
 ... to complete

-####Plusieurs façons de créer du cache
+####How create a cache
-Dans un controleur (cache memcached) en spécifiant les entities qui sont liées.
-Afin que le cahce invalidator puisse les supprimer.
+In a controller, or in a repository, or in a class you must specify entities which are linked, the cacheInvalidator know cache to delete when a model is modified

     $this->container->get('memcache.default')->set(
         'suffix_all',